madetech/handbook/roles/reliability_engineer.md

 ### To be fully billable by timesheeting 7 hours daily

-We expect our Reliability Engineers to ensure they are timesheeting 7 hours daily into harvest.
+We expect our Reliability Engineers to ensure they are timesheeting 7 hours daily, 4 days a week.
 As our Reliability Engineers rotate around teams we need to ensure we remain profitable.

 ### To be a responsible remote worker